How Do Pre-Nuptial Agreements Work?

 There are a number of things to consider with Pre-Nuptials.

 Both parties of the agreement need their own independent legal advice.
 There is a need for financial disclosure and the agreement needs to be completed and signed, ideally, at least 3 months before the marriage.
-For more information, view our page on Pre-Nuptial Agreements on the main part of our site.
+Click here for more information.

 Having a legal professional to preside over your Pre-Nuptial agreement is important, as they will be skilled in minimising disagreements, disputes and possible litigation issues.
 You will need independent legal advice from your partner – should divorce occur Burt Brill & Cardens are skilled in ensuring best results and a constructive approach for all concerned.